hendersonreed/hendersonreed.github.io/src/pages/events/sudo.md

 ## The Society for Unrealized Digital Occurences

 - what: making fun/weird stuff with computers
-- when: most Wednesday evenings from 6pm to 8pm.
+- when: every other Wednesday evening from 6pm to 8pm.
 My [events calendar](/pages/events/) will be up-to-date with any cancellations.
 - where: [McMenamins Barley Mill Pub](https://maps.app.goo.gl/y55dYxzhtGszVPBh8)

 ### details:

-Every week, the SUDO meets to make some weird stuff with computers.
+The SUDO meets to make some weird stuff with computers.
 Some call this [software art](https://en.wikipedia.org/wiki/Software_art), [new media art](https://en.wikipedia.org/wiki/New_media_art), [digital poetry](https://en.wikipedia.org/wiki/Digital_poetry), or [computer art](https://en.wikipedia.org/wiki/Computer_art).

 This is a time-boxed, low-pressure, casual, creative event for us to engage in a little hobbyist programming.
 No prior experience is necessary.